jhamman/git_training/README.md

 [Introduction To Git Presentation](https://github.com/UW-Hydro/git_training/raw/master/presentation/GitIntro_jhamman.pdf)

 The best way learn git is to use it.
-If you've never used git before, I recomend begining with this short, interactive tutorial: [Try Git](http://try.github.com/)
+If you've never used git before, I recommend beginning with this short, interactive tutorial: [Try Git](http://try.github.com/)

 Now that you have some idea of what the commands are and the basic workflow, let's do some real world examples.